Cleveland Clinic ASPIRE Pathways

 What is the selection process?

 The selection process is a balance of student experiences, attributes, and academic metrics.
-Selection is based on, but not limited to, the following criteria: review of high school transcripts, grade point average of 2.5 or greater, or 2.0 with adittional letter of recommendation from a highschool guidance counselor, coach or manager/supervisor, extracurricular activities/experiences, PSAT (or ACT) results (if taken), recommendation letter(s), sufficient financial information to determine financial need, interview, and subjective evaluation.
+Selection is based on, but not limited to, the following criteria: review of high school transcripts, grade point average of 2.5 or greater on a 4.0 weighted scale, or 2.0 - 2.4 on a 4.0 weighted scale with an additional letter of recommendation from a high school guidance counselor, coach, manager/supervisor, or another qualified individual, extracurricular activities/experiences, PSAT (or ACT) results (if taken), non-academic recommendation letter(s), financial information to determine financial need, interview, and subjective evaluation.
 This holistic process is designed to consider a broad range of factors reflecting the participant's contribution to the incoming class and potential for success both in college and/or as a professional Cleveland Clinic Caregiver.

 When does the program start and end?